liuyujie714/TprParser/TprParser/README.md

 reader.set_mq('q', newcharges)
 reader.set_mq('m', newmasses) # same as above
 ```
->Tips: You can `gmx check` to compare old and new tpr differences and make sure the changes are correct:
+>Tips: You can use `gmx check` to compare old and new tpr differences and make sure the changes are correct:
 ```bash
 gmx check -s1 old.tpr -s2 new.tpr
 ```

 ## Modify system pressure